draliceviolett/Scriptor-Jekyll-Theme/_posts/2020-11-01-what-i-read-in-october-2020.md

 featured-image: /images/october-2020-collage-1.jpg
 ---

-I read 17 books again in October.
+I read 16 books in October.
 Alas, two of the books I said I would read in [last month's post](/what-i-read-in-september-2020/) weren't among them!
 I had quite a few library books I had to get through before they expired, as well as three blog tours in one week, so naturally those took priority.
 But November is another month!

 ![The Postscript Murders, Solutions and Other Problems, The Same Ledge, The Snow Fox Diaries](/images/october-2020-collage-1.jpg)